-The year before, The Byrd’s had been my big influence, and I remember my father told me if he so much as saw me wear the Ben Franklin glasses Roger McGuinn wore, well, there would be trouble.
-In my life if people went left, I always went right, and right I did the next day to The Treasure Chest on Main Street to buy the glasses.
+The year before, The Byrd’s had been my big influence.
+I remember my father told me if he so much as saw me wear the Ben Franklin glasses Roger McGuinn wore, well, there would be trouble.
+In my life if people went left, I always went right, and right I went the next day to The Treasure Chest on Main Street to buy the glasses.
 Of course I was wearing them as soon as I got out of the store, and who drove down the street but my father beeping his horn and shaking his fist at me.
 Arthur J. Knight eventually got over it, just like he got over the acrylic polyester bell bottom pants from Eaton’s.

 When I turned 15 my friends and I took the bus to Montreal to hand out flowers for peace at the Place Ville Marie Plaza some weekends.
 People would come up to the girl with the flowers in her hair and ask me if I was from San Francisco.
 I would just smile from ear to ear as that was the highest compliment anyone could give me.
 Even with all the peace and flowers it seemed like I was still missing something.
-You know, maybe a boyfriend living a hippie lifestyle — wearing their long hair in braids, playing guitar, preferably living out of a Volkswagen van, protesting violence, and spreading peace and love.
+You know, maybe a boyfriend, living a hippie lifestyle — wearing their long hair in braids, playing guitar, preferably living out of a Volkswagen van, protesting violence, and spreading peace and love.

 In a Hallmark moment I do remember getting the attention of this very tall lanky guy one night at a concert in front of the Cowansville town hall.
 I can remember his towering height, the long matted hair, and the god awful smell of patchouli, but do you think I can still remember his name?
-So, I decided to ask my friend Leslye who seems to remember a heck more than I do these days and she said:
+So, I decided to ask my friend Leslye Wyatt who seems to remember a heck more than I do these days, and she said:

 “Oh my goodness you are talking about that guy with the long hair that was from Granby.
 His name was “Taupe” and I have no clue what his real name was.”